Surfside condominium collapse: Redevelopment

 By July 7, with the emergency response only just transitioning from rescue to recovery, discussions were already underway about the future use of the site.
 Some called for it to become a memorial park rather than be redeveloped for housing.
-On July 14, Miami-Dade Circuit Judge Michael Hanzman approved the sale of the property to developers, on the condition that proceeds are used to benefit the victims and their families.
+On July 14, Miami-Dade Circuit Judge Michael Hanzman approved the sale of the property to developers, on the condition that proceeds be used to benefit the victims and their families.

 The site of the collapse was sold in May 2022 for $120 million to Dubai-based developer Damac owned by billionaire Hussain Sajwani.
 Damac was the only bidder in the auction conducted by Avison Young, the commercial real estate firm appointed by the court.
 The new properties will be branded as Cavalli luxury residences.
+Damac has proposed designs by Zaha Hadid Architects for the site.